Biden’s debate performance spurs Democratic panic about his ability to lead party against Trump - WTOP News

-ATLANTA (AP) — Above all, Joe Biden ‘s allies wanted him to demonstrate strength and energy on the debate stage Thursday night to help put to rest questions about the 81-year-old Democrat’s physical and mental acuity.
+ATLANTA (AP) — Above all, Joe Biden’s allies wanted him to demonstrate strength and energy on the debate stage to help put to rest questions about the 81-year-old Democrat’s physical and mental acuity.

-But on the biggest stage in U.S. politics, Biden did not meet their modest expectations.
+But on the biggest stage in U.S. politics on Thursday night, Biden did not meet their modest expectations.

 “I’m not the only one whose heart is breaking right now.
 There’s a lot of people who watched this tonight and felt terribly for Joe Biden,” former Democratic Sen. Claire McCaskill said on MSNBC.
 “I don’t know if things can be done to fix this.”